Have you ever stopped to think about everything your brain has to do when you pack a suitcase?

 If you forget something important, like a phone charger, you have to waste precious vacation time at the store.
 If you don’t check the weather, you could really regret the clothes you bring.

 Even at 5 and 7 years old, they are learning to plan ahead, work within limitations, and take responsibility for themselves.
-The practice of packing is developing a practical maturity that will serve them very well in school!
+The responsibility of packing is developing a practical maturity that will serve them very well in both school and life.

 This is the perfect tool to help you get started.
 It works for any age, any trip, and any parenting style!